Interesting patents from Sony and Panasonic

 One of the drawings in this patent appears to be similar to the Panasonic LC1 camera:

 This entry was posted in Panasonic, Sony and tagged .
 Bookmark the permalink.
-Both comments and trackbacks are currently closed.
+Trackbacks are closed, but you can post a comment.